dthyresson/supagraphql/README.md

 ![Countries Quick Start](https://github.com/dthyresson/supagraphql/blob/main/docs/screens/countries_quick_start.png 'Countries Quick Start')

+3. Or, create the `countries` table and data using the `sql/countries.sql` script

 ## Running the GraphQL Server

 1. Install all dependencies from the root of the repo (using `yarn`)